y0Phoenix/y0Phoenix/README.md

 - 👋 Hi, I’m @y0Phoenix aka Eugene
 - 👀 I’m interested in ... fixing issues and gaming especially sim racing.
-- 🌱 I’m currently learning ...
-JS and C#.
+- 🌱 I’m currently improving my Rust skills.
 - 💞️ I’m looking to collaborate on ...
-Anything where my skills in JS and C# may help.
+Anything where my skills in JS, Rust, C/C++ and C# may help.
 - 📫 How to reach me ...
 Email me at supy0phoenix@gmail.com.

 <!---